Little Girls (Oingo Boingo song)

-"Little Girls" is a song by American new wave group Oingo Boingo and the opening track of their debut album Only a Lad.
+"Little Girls" is a song by American new wave band Oingo Boingo and the opening track of their debut studio album Only a Lad.
+It was released as a single in Australia.

 Background

 "Little Girls" was written by Danny Elfman after reading an article in a newspaper.
-The song was written as a satire and has a strong punk influence, plus horn arrangements.
-When asked about the song's darkly humorous lyrics in 2010, Elfman replied that:
+The song was written as a satire and has a strong punk rock influence, as well as a horn arrangement.
+When asked about the song's darkly humorous lyrics in 2010, Elfman replied:

 Elfman would reiterate this view in 2014, claiming that the song was an "in-your-face facetious jab."
 Elfman has occasionally offered other explanations; in a 1985 concert he jokingly suggested that the song was about how his girlfriend was so "very, very little" that "she fits in the palm of [his] hand."

 "Little Girls" was described by Creative Loafing Tampa as one of the standout tracks of Only a Lad.

+Music video

-The music video, directed by his brother Richard Elfman, depicts Elfman in an empty house dancing with girls and people with dwarfism, followed by on-lookers (portrayed by other members of Oingo Boingo) staring vacantly as he walks down a street with an apparent underage girl.
-The video features set pieces strongly reminiscent of German Expressionist filmmaking, such as that seen in The Cabinet of Dr. Caligari.
-It was originally banned in Canada and was named "the creepiest music video of all time" by The Independent.
+The music video, directed by Elfman's brother Richard, depicts Elfman in an empty house dancing with girls and people with dwarfism, followed by on-lookers (portrayed by other members of Oingo Boingo) staring vacantly as he walks down a street with an apparent underage girl.
+The video features set pieces strongly reminiscent of German expressionist filmmaking, such as that seen in The Cabinet of Dr. Caligari (1920).
+It was originally banned in Canada and was later named "the creepiest music video of all time" by The Independent.